Rel1cx/eslint-react/packages/tools/docs/namespaces/E/functions/bind.md

 # Function: bind()

-The "do simulation" in allows you to write code in a more declarative style, similar to the "do notation" in other programming languages.
+The "do simulation" in Effect allows you to write code in a more declarative style, similar to the "do notation" in other programming languages.
 It provides a way to define variables and perform operations on them using functions like `bind` and `let`.

 Here's how the do simulation works: